Paris to Barcelona train

 Boarding the train in Paris

-See a short illustrated guide to Paris Gare de Lyon.
-There is easy level access from street to concourse to platform in Paris.
-There's no check-in, you can wander off the street onto the station concourse, see which platform your train will go from on the various departure screens, then go to that platform.
-At Paris Gare de Lyon you'll now find automatic ticket gates at the entrance to each platform, place the QR code on your ticket or phone in front of the ticket gate scanner any time up to 2 minutes before the train goes and the gate will open.
-The actual platform number may not be posted until 20 minutes before departure, but the departure boards at the Gare de Lyon will tell you whether it will leave from Hall 1 (blue, platforms A to N) or Hall 2 (yellow, platforms 5-23) so you can wait on the right concourse close to where the train will leave.
-The more historic concourse with platforms A to N and the famous Train Bleu Restaurant is Hall 1, the newer concourse accessed along platform A or through the ticket hall is Hall 2.
+The platform number may not be posted until 20 minutes before departure, but the departure boards at the Gare de Lyon will tell you whether it will leave from Hall 1 (blue, platforms A to N) or Hall 2 (yellow, platforms 5-23) so you can wait on the right concourse close to where the train will leave.
+The original historic concourse with the Train Bleu Restaurant and platforms A to N is Hall 1, the newer concourse with platforms 5-23 is Hall 2, accessed through the ticket hall.

 Boarding the train in Barcelona & other Spanish stations